 The first edition of the textbook "Teaching Physical Education" was published in 1966, and itoutlined the Spectrum theory.

 The 25-year partnership of Muska and Sara, as well as Sara's commitment to the Spectrum, began with a keynote presentation by Muska at the Southeastern District Physical Education Convention in Memphis.
 The topic, addressed to the one thousand educators in attendance, was "Inclusion in Physical Education" and Muska presented the now classic "slanty" rope concept (see Style-E for info about this concept).
 His ideas were novel and they focused on a range of teaching styles.
 The keynote emphasized one teaching style designed to include all students, independent of their ability level by providing multiple opportunities to be engaged in the task.
 Such ideas about teaching had not been part of Sara's university studies.
 The humanity of his ideas captivated Sara, and the content of his presentation changed her life.
 After meeting at the conference, Sara attended every major presentation, college course, and workshop that Muska gave.

 In 1970, Muska and Rudy left Rutgers to teach at East Stroudsburg University (ESU) in Pennsylvania.
 Muska's position was temporary so he would have time to create The Teaching Behavior Institute (TBI).
 Rudy and his wife, Sue, became faculty members and began developing a new pedagogical program for the PETE majors based on the Spectrum.
-Muska, rather than totally focusing on the development of the TBI, spent a great deal of time at ESU engaged with Spectrum teaching, working with students, faculty, giving sessions, and providing input for the new program.
+Muska, rather than totally focusing on the development of the TBI, spent a great deal of time at ESU engaged with Spectrum teaching, working with students and faculty, giving sessions, and providing input for the new program.
 Teaching the Spectrum, expanding the profession's understanding of teaching behavior, and influencing the learning that occurred in the classroom were Muska's passions.
 Consequently, the creation of the TBI lagged.